s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### [**_To Create immutable class_**](https://www.digitalocean.com/community/tutorials/how-to-create-immutable-class-in-java)

-- Set the class name as final `public final calss ClassName`
+- Set the class name as final `public final calss ClassName`.
+Declare the class as `final` so it can’t be extended.
-- set variable declared as final and private `private final string variablename;`
+- set variable declared as final and private `private final string variablename;`.
+Make all the fields `private` so that direct access is not allowed.
+- Make all mutable fields final so that a field’s value can be assigned only once.
 - No setter(), only getter() should be used. `getter()`
 - Make deep copy for object using constructor.